-Our multidisciplinary team assesses all the information — tumor stage/grade, pathology results, imaging and tumor genetic sequencing — and teaches patients about their diagnosis, and the risks and benefits of various treatment options.
+Our multidisciplinary team assesses all the information — tumor stage/grade, pathology results, imaging and, when available, tumor genetic sequencing — and teaches patients about their diagnosis, and the risks and benefits of various treatment options.
 We then provide expert guidance to help patients arrive at care decisions that meet their specific needs.

 Also known as nonmuscle-invasive bladder cancer, this type is considered “early stage” and represents about 70 to 75 percent of all bladder cancer cases.
 Nonmuscle-invasive bladder cancer means the cancer is found in the lining of the bladder and has not invaded the bladder’s muscle wall or spread outside the bladder.

 While easier to treat, nonmuscle-invasive bladder cancer has a high rate of recurrence and a risk of progression that requires patients to undergo a lifetime of regular monitoring.
 This is a major reason why bladder cancer is the costliest cancer to treat.